Rich Reel

 Skills

-- Systems Engineer - Innovator with over 10 years experience with key roles on high-profile projects.
+- Systems Engineer - Innovator with over 15 years of experience with key roles on high-profile projects.

-Thrive on projects with a "moving goalpost".
-Most effective on small interdisciplinary teams.
+I thrive on projects with a moving goalpost.
+I'm most effective on small interdisciplinary teams.

 Variety keeps me vibrant.

-- Optics - 20 years experience - Countless successful designs including multi-laser single molecule fluorescence
+- Optics - 20 years of experience and patents - Successful designs include diffraction limited multi-laser piezo-scanning confocal

-high-sensitivity absorbance and fluorescence detection systems (and one doing both simultaneously) for CE, LC and
+high-sensitivity absorbance and fluorescence detection systems (and one doing both simultaneously),

 micro-fluidic systems, and a 3D fluorescent plume imager for optimizing capillary tip shape in a sheath flow